Skip to Content

 A little over an hour’s drive from Puerto Vallarta, Sayulita makes for a pleasant day trip from PV if you’ve got a car (or you can take the bus).

-We had fun poking about the shops strung along the sandy streets and watching the board-flying antics on the beach.
+We had fun poking about the shops strung along the sandy streets and watching the board-flying antics from the beach.

 If you want to stay a few days, Villa Amor is the most luxurious option.
 Anjali Casa Divina (for adults only) also comes highly recommended.